ericc231/microservice-framework/examples/ldap-provider/README.md

-### LDAP Provider Example
+# LDAP Provider Example

 This example demonstrates how to configure the framework to act as an LDAP authentication server.
-It uses an embedded UnboundID LDAP server with a pre-configured LDIF file for user data.
+It uses an embedded UnboundID LDAP server with a pre-configured LDIF file for user data and group management.

+## Features

+- **Embedded LDAP Server**: UnboundID LDAP server for testing
+- **Pre-configured Users**: LDIF file with test users and groups
+- **Group Management**: Organizational units and group memberships
+- **TLS Support**: LDAPS configuration with keystore
+- **Test Integration**: Perfect for testing LDAP authentication flows

 **Embedded LDAP Server Configuration:**